RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/secondary-structure.md

 ## Acknowledgements

-We would like to thank [David Hoksza](https://github.com/davidhoksza) for help with the [Traveler](https://github.com/davidhoksza/traveler) software and [Robin Gutell](http://www.rna.ccbb.utexas.edu) for providing the rRNA templates.
+We would like to thank [David Hoksza](https://github.com/davidhoksza) for help with the [Traveler](https://github.com/davidhoksza/traveler) software, [Robin Gutell](http://www.rna.ccbb.utexas.edu) for providing the rRNA templates, [Eric Nawrocki](https://github.com/nawrockie) for help with the ribotyper software, and [Anton S. Petrov](http://cool.gatech.edu/people/petrov-anton) for the LSU templates.